At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 Physical symptoms:

-- breast augmentation,
+- breast enlargement,

 - fluid retention in the body, leading to swelling of the legs and arms and weight gain of about 2 kg,